jsenellart/papers/WordTranslationWithoutParallelData/README.md

 ### Adversarial Training
 For adversarial training, the process described in [Goodfellow, 2014] as been implemented:
-* first, k-steps of discriminator update using *batchSize* projected source example, and *batchSize* native target.
-As suggested, we use label smoothing for calculating the loss of the native target.
+* first, k-steps of discriminator update using *m=batchSize* projected source example, and *m=batchSize* native target.
+As suggested, I use label smoothing for calculating the loss of the native target.
 * then, one mini-batch update of the generator is done propagating gradient from the discriminator with inverse loss function.

 ### Refinement
 Refinement Procedure as described in 2.2 is not yet implemented

-## Use the script
+## Using the script

 ### Dependency

 * `pytorch`
 * `scipy`
-* `progressbar`
+* `progressbar2`
 * `FAISS` (more tricky to install)

 GPU can be used if available with `--gpuid ID` option in the script.

-A luatorch version is also available - it includes the adversarial training, and the (non efficient) nearest neighbors extraction.
+A luatorch version is also provided - it includes the adversarial training, and the (non optimized) nearest neighbors extraction.

 ### Running it
 * Get fasttext word embeddings